Be Sure to Vote in the AANA 2016 Election! Voting ends May 17 at noon CT

 To address the problem of rapidly raising medication costs affecting patient care, AANA has joined the Campaign for Sustainable Rx Pricing to help work for market-based solutions to rising prescription drug prices.
 AANA joins a diverse and growing list of organizations participating in the campaign, including those representing hospitals, physicians, pharmacists, consumers, patients, employers and health plans.

 “Patients do not have a choice in the anesthesia medications they are given for surgery, labor and delivery, and other procedures, yet CRNAs are acutely aware of how pharmaceutical pricing affects patient care,” said AANA President Juan Quintana, DNP, MHS, CRNA, in an April 14 press release.
 “When the prices of medications used in anesthesia suddenly skyrocket, one of two things happens: Everyone is stuck paying the higher costs, or the hospital pharmacy and anesthesia professionals may be forced to use different, less-expensive medications that may not work ass effectively or as well for a given patient.
 That is a patient care issue, and the AANA is pleased to join this campaign to be part of the solution.”

 The campaign on April 25 released its proposals for market-based policy solutions to curb rising drug prices on April 25.
-To learn more about these proposals, which focus on transparency, competition and value, go to

 House Committee Investigates Government Accountability Office (GAO) Report that Finds Primary Care Access Problems within the VA